CryptoSys API Library Manual

 The requirements for input to the block encipher functions (AES, DES, Triple DES and Blowfish) are quite strict.

 Input Data: Input data to the block encipher functions in ECB or CBC mode must be an exact multiple of the block length (16 bytes for AES, 8 bytes for the others) or the functions will return an error.
 It is the user's responsibility to provide padding where necessary and to remove the padding after decryption.
-Failure to do this will result in one of these errors:-
+Failure to do this will result in a BAD_LENGTH_ERROR:-

 Input not multiple of 8 bytes long